dart-archive/www.dartlang.org/src/site/articles/dart-web-components/index.markdown

 features like [shadow DOM][sd] and [web components][wc], and other experimental and cool ideas have been proposed, such as [model-driven views][mdv] (MDV).

-Dart web components combine the ideas of web components and MDV, adapting them to work well with Dart.
-Dart web components take advantage of advanced browser features when possible, emulating missing features when necessary.
+Web UI combines the ideas from web components and MDV, adapting them to work well with Dart.
+The package takes advantage of advanced browser features when possible, emulating missing features when necessary.

 This article walks through some examples.
 For more details, check out our [specification](spec.html), the [summary of features](summary.html), and our